bhky/opennsfw2/README.md

   - `tf.keras.Model` object.

 ### `predict_images`
-End-to-end pipeline function from input image paths to predictions.
+End-to-end pipeline function from input image files to predictions.
 - Parameters:
   - `image_paths` (`Sequence[str]`): List of paths to input image files.
   - `batch_size` (`int`, default `32`): Batch size to be used for model inference.